 Students integrate economic literature, theory, data and empirical methodologies, write, and present a research paper in the style of a journal article.

-Prerequisite: ECON 314, ECON 449 and one additional economics course at the 400-level.
+Prerequisite: ECON 314, ECON 449 or ECON 449W, and one additional economics course at the 400-level.

 Offered: Spring.